 For more information of our profession, visit the APTA …. www.apta.org

-We will be accepting applications July 5, 2014 - February 15, 2015 for the class starting in January of 2016 through new Physical Therapy Centralized Application Service (PTCAS).
+We will be accepting applications July 5, 2015 - February 15, 2016 for the class starting in January of 2017 via the Physical Therapy Centralized Application Service (PTCAS).

 Click here to link directly to PTCAS

 It is strongly recommended that all potential applicants schedule an advising appointment.
 Phone appointments are also welcomed.
 We can also be reached at firstname.lastname@example.org or 216.523.7479